 · It was disturbing to see a retrospective planning application from such a large company.

 · The Council Environmental Officer was currently liaising with the car park operator separately regarding reduction in glare from the lights into neighbouring gardens.

 · There was a happy medium to be struck here involving engagement between all parties.

 Members asked whether it would be possible to impose a time limit on the required works.

 The Planning Team Leader offered the following points of clarification:

-RESOLVED, that planning permission be granted subject to the following conditions:
+RESOLVED that planning permission be granted according to the following conditions: